August 13-19, 2018 – sold out!

-Each day will start with a run, and includes a variety of cross training activities like hiking, pool running, and rock climbing.
+Each day will start with a run, and includes a variety of cross training activities like hiking, and a floor session.
 Every run and activity is guided by an expert and certified guide or coach.

-One of the greatest challenges we face as runners is to be aware of how we are running.
+Have you ever seen yourself run?
+Most runners haven’t!
 We will video your running at the beginning of the camp and then review each video and give feedback on tips that can help improve running efficiency.
 We then focus on those highlighted key factors of your form during the camp runs, so that you have an opportunity to improve your running technique.
 We then take another video at camp end for review and comparison with the initial video.
 This gives each camper a wonderful opportunity to see in real time how the changes suggested have had a positive impact on each runner’s form.

 We will also cover effective sustainable training plans, sharing the guiding principles of Lydiard Training, including how to build your own training plan towards a goal race.

 The camp takes place in the gorgeous mountain town of Estes Park, Colorado, with the majority of the runs taking place between 7,500 feet and 9,000 feet surrounded by the backdrop of the majestic Rocky Mountains.
 All of the runs will be challenging in their own way, while none of them will be at a fast pace.

 • learn about how to increase your running economy and efficiency from video reviews of your running form

 • understand how posture impacts your running experience

 • learn about sustainable training and how to include this in your life

 • enjoy great food and camaraderie

 • learn about the positive running movement® and mental training for performance, experience and life